 Working closely with international academic institutions and community partners, CPI is pioneering new approaches to combat the emergence of drug-resistant malaria strains that threaten years of gains made against the disease.
 CPI is also working to develop mechanisms to use malaria prevention and treatment networks in underserved and hard-to-reach contexts to combat other key infectious diseases such as HIV/AIDS and Tuberculosis.

-Community Leaders Eliminating Artemisinin Resistance (CLEAR) Project Period: 2013 - 2017 Donor(s): Three Millennium Development Goal Fund (3MDG) Geographic Coverage:14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region, Myanmar Approx. Population Coverage: 236,000 people in 14 townships Community Partners International (CPI) is supporting six local partners to provide early malaria diagnosis and treatment, transmission prevention and containment for 235,000 people in 14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region.
-In areas where malaria incidence prevalence has been reduced almost to zero, CPI is now supporting partners to develop mobile outreach screening services for migrant worker populations and the most remote communities, and task shifting the network of trained malaria post workers to screen for HIV and TB.
-This includes supporting the development of referral systems for suspected and confirmed cases of these three diseases.
+Community Leaders Eliminating Artemisinin Resistance (CLEAR) Project Period: 2013 - 2017 Donor(s): Three Millennium Development Goal Fund (3MDG) Geographic Coverage:14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region, Myanmar Approx. Population Coverage: 236,000 people Community Partners International (CPI) supported six local partners to provide early malaria diagnosis and treatment, transmission prevention and containment for 235,000 people in 14 townships in Kachin, Kayah, Kayin and Mon States and Tanintharyi Region.
+In areas where malaria incidence prevalence has been reduced almost to zero, CPI helped partners to develop mobile outreach screening services for migrant worker populations and the most remote communities, and task shifting the network of trained malaria post workers to screen for HIV and TB.
+This included supporting the development of referral systems for suspected and confirmed cases of these three diseases.
 In January 2018, as malaria prevalence declined, the project scope was broadened to strengthen health systems and improve access to integrated, quality health services in project areas.
 In January 2019, these activities in Kayin and Mon States were transferred to the Better Health Together Project, a health systems strengthening initiative also supported by the Three Millennium Development Goal Fund.